EricMarcantonio/FaceIt/Welcome file.md

 Here is a diagram about how the program is structured:

 It has a `React` front-end using `polaris` as its component system.
 On the back-end it is running `NodeJs` and `ExpressJs`.
 By using the `face-api.js` package, **FaceIt** is able to obtain the descriptors from each face, and save them into a `MongoDB` instance (along with the image of course!).
+These descriptors are then computed for an unknown face, and then compared with the DB to try and find a match.

 The entire program is structed around Docker, with 3 components in their seperate containers: front-end, back-end and the database.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMTMwMzI2NSw4OTg4NTYyMTVdfQ==
+eyJoaXN0b3J5IjpbMTI2MjU3NDM5MywtMTAxMzAzMjY1LDg5OD
+g1NjIxNV19
 -->